FORD Ranger Reliability by Year

 What is a Safety Recall?

 A safety recall is a mandatory campaign issued by NHTSA when a vehicle component poses an unreasonable risk to safety or does not comply with federal motor vehicle safety standards.
 Unlike complaints (which are owner-reported), recalls are formally investigated and confirmed by regulators.
 Manufacturers must fix recalled vehicles free of charge.
-The Ford Ranger has 74 recall campaigns in the NHTSA database.
+The FORD Ranger has 80 recall campaigns in the NHTSA database.

 What Are Crash Complaints?

 Crash complaints are NHTSA filings where the owner indicates a crash occurred as part of the incident.
-28 of the Ford Ranger's 600 complaints involved a crash.
+60 of the FORD Ranger's 1,308 complaints involved a crash.
 This metric is particularly important because it indicates how often defects resulted in actual collisions β a key safety signal beyond general reliability.

 Why Do Newer Years Have Fewer Complaints?